Share

 Individual Hiloenu rheolithoids are composed from complicated interwoven siliceous minerals such as kalsilite and melilite, together with numerous impurities such as germanium, selenium and rare-earths.
 These entities are capable of growth and self-replication, and are generally more than a metre in length.

 Information for the perpetuation of the organised system is stored in germanium and selenium intercalated in tiny data rich flat plaque minerals, while response to the environment is transmitted by slow oscillating reactions in glassy zeolites regulated by cation inclusions acting as messengers to and from the nucleus.
 The oscillating reactions cause tiny rotating cells to establish in the semimolten zeolite integument, permitting movement towards or away from stimuli.
-Rheolithoids sense their environment by absorbing fine material between these rotating cells, which is then tested by an array of subcutaneous reactant mineral micrograins.
+Hiloenu rheolithoids sense their environment by absorbing fine material between these rotating cells, which is then tested by an array of subcutaneous reactant mineral micrograins.
 Energy is stored in the rotating cells and in endothermic crystallization reactions.

 Related Articles